knobs-dials/wetsuite-dev/README_datasets.md

 * Description:  List of gerechtcodes as e.g. they appear in ECLI identifiers

 ### wetnamen
-version:      preliminary
+* Version:      preliminary
-Description:  Some more and less official name variants that are used to refer to laws.
+* Description:  Some more and less official name variants that are used to refer to laws.